alarm-redist/fifty-states/analyses/NC_cd_2000/doc_NC_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. follow the Voting Rights Act
+1. change as few districts as possible
+1. keep the delegation's current partisan balance
+1. keep incumbents in separate districts
+1. preserve cores of existing districts

 ### Algorithmic Constraints